|Nutrition Facts (per serving)|

 Gather the ingredients.

-Thoroughly combine the flour, water, starter, salt, and 15 grams of olive oil into a medium bowl (preferably a glass bowl that will allow peeking into the fermentation activity).
+Thoroughly combine the flour, water, starter, salt, and the oil in a medium bowl (preferably a glass bowl that will allow peeking to check on the fermentation activity).
 The dough will look rough and shaggy and feel soft and sticky.

 Cover the bowl with a damp towel or plastic bag and rest for 20 minutes at room temperature.